lantr-io/cosmex/docs/Whitepaper.md

 may produce one or many transactions that apply trades to open orders.
 Multiple transactions allowed to handle the case when not all trades can be fit into a single transaction.

-After the timeout, anyone can be advance the StateMachine to `PayoutState`.
+After the timeout, anyone can advance the StateMachine to `PayoutState`.

 ## Payout state